Baryons as Vortexes on the $\eta^{\prime}$ Domain Wall: Discussion and Conclusion

 In the large $N_c$ limit, we explore a concrete theory living on the $\eta'$ domain wall.
 By using level-rank duality, the global flavor symmetry is gauged, and the fermionic matter field is bosonized.
 For the one-flavor case, this theory is identified with the Chern-Simons-Higgs theory, which features a series of topological vortex solutions.
 The vortex solution with one winding number carries one unit topological charge and induces a spin of $N_c/2$, which could reasonably be interpreted as a baryon in the 2+1 dimensional spacetime.
 A more detailed analysis reveals that these vortex solutions share the same large $N_c$ properties as the baryons in terms of mass, radius, and interaction behavior.
 However, in the leading order of the $N_c$ expansion, the kinetic term of the gauge field does not emerge.
 This suggests that the self-interaction of gluons is suppressed on the domain wall.
 Through the particle-vortex duality, the Chern-Simons-Higgs theory is dual to the Zhang-Hansson-Kivelson theory, which is developed to describe the fractional Hall effect.
 This supports the conjecture that baryons in 2+1 dimensions can be represented as Hall droplets, and also shows that quarks obey fractional statistics.

 Generalizing to more flavors becomes more complicated because the global flavor symmetry group includes the baryon number symmetry and the isospin symmetry.
 After the latter is gauged, the gauge fields become entangled, making it difficult to find vortex solutions.
 For the specific choice we have adopted, the vortex solutions for multiple flavors simply behave as a superposition of many one-flavor vortex solutions.
 Nonetheless, the multi-flavor vortexes all carry high spin, which entails that only high-spin baryons can be described in this framework.
-The lower-spin baryons should be considered as Skyrmions, which are soliton structures of pion fields, without $\eta'$ field.
+The lower-spin baryons should be considered as Skyrmions, which are soliton structures of pion fields, without $\eta'$ field.To establish a connection between the common skyrmion in 3+1 dimensions and the baryon on the domain wall for the multi-flavor case, the description of baby skyrmions is likely convenient.
+However, the direct relationship between baby skyrmions and our vortex remains unclear \cite{Eto:2023tuu,Eto:2023rzd,Huang:2017pqe,Huang:2019rkz,Nishimura:2020odq,Eto:2021gyy,Nitta:2012wi,Eto:2015uqa,Gudnason:2014nba,Nitta:2022ahj,Eto:2023lyo,Eto:2023wul,Qiu:2024zpg,Chen:2021vou,Fukushima:2018ohd,Son:2007ny}.

 Our proposal that vortex solutions can be associated with baryons in 2+1 dimensions significantly hinges on the dynamics of the $\eta'$ field.
-In the dense baryonic matter, it is possible that that baryons are fractional quantum Hall droplets, or vortexes~\cite{Ma:2019ery,Rho:2022meo,Ma:2020nih} and it is indeed found skyrmion crystal approach dense nuclear matter transit to a layer structure~\cite{Park:2019bmi}.
+In the dense baryonic matter, it is possible that that baryons are fractional quantum Hall droplets, or vortexes~\cite{Ma:2019ery,Rho:2022meo,Ma:2020nih} and it is indeed found skyrmion crystal approach dense nuclear matter transit to a layer structure~\cite{Park:2019bmi,Harada:2016tkf,Kawaguchi:2018fpi,Ma:2021nuf,Brown:2010api}.
 In addition, our work might also provide a bridge across two fields, condensed matter theory and high energy physics, worthy of future investigation.